AmirulAndalib/Asus-ROG-Aml-Deep-Dive/README.md

 ```
 This code is simple: when the `_L02` interrupt occurs, it calls a single method, `ECLV`.
 The "L" prefix in `_L02` signifies that this is a **level-triggered** interrupt, meaning it will continue to fire as long as the underlying hardware condition is active.
 This is a critical detail.

-### The Catastrophic `ECLV` Implementation
+### The pre-fix `ECLV` implementation (historical)

-Following the call to `ECLV()`, we uncover a deeply flawed implementation that is the direct cause of the system-wide stuttering.
+In older UEFI versions, `ECLV()` looked like this.
+This behavior is sufficient to explain the periodic stutters/latency spikes observed in ETW and LatencyMon.
+Newer UEFI builds replace it (see the diff at the top of this document).

 ```asl
 Method (ECLV, 0, NotSerialized)  // Starting at line 099244